 Being in an auto accident is one of the worst experiences you can encounter.
 You feel sick, terrified and confused, and you may even be injured.
 Unfortunately, those first few minutes after the accident are also critical in making sure you get any compensation to which you are entitled for repairs to your vehicle or injuries you suffer.
-Learn what to do after a car accident, from documenting the scene to information exchange, record keeping and contacting an attorney.
+Learn what to do after a car accident, from documenting the scene to information exchange, record keeping and contacting a car accident attorney.
 Taking the right steps will make all the difference.

 What to Do After a Car Accident: The First Steps